Rory Bremner: Career

 Bremner has translated three operas into English: Der Silbersee by Kurt Weill, Carmen by Georges Bizet, and Orpheus in the Underworld by Jacques Offenbach.
 In April 2007, he took part in The Big Brecht Fest at the Young Vic Theatre in London celebrating the work of German dramatist Bertolt Brecht, where a series of newly translated versions of some of Brecht's short plays were performed.
 One of the plays—the short comedy of manners A Respectable Wedding—was newly translated by Bremner, who also penned the title to the series.
-His translation drew a positive reception from critics, although it did draw the ire of some for the removal of any class conflict edge to the play, directed by Joe Hill-Gibbins as a squirming farce that relies heavily on the comic value of embarrassment.

 Bremner took part in the 2011 series of Strictly Come Dancing.
 His dance partner in the series was Erin Boag and on 23 October 2011, he was the 3rd celebrity to be eliminated.

 In 2012, Bremner appeared on the BBC Four programme, The Story of Light Entertainment, in an episode about impressionists.

 In January 2013, he began hosting a new Channel 4 quiz show, Face the Clock.

 In 2013, Bremner presented Rory Goes to Holyrood, a one-off show for BBC Scotland that takes a satirical look at Scottish politics and the independence referendum.
 The programme was announced in March 2013, with plans for it to be aired later in the year.
 In a BBC press release for the show, Bremner spoke of his reasons for recording the programme.
 "Coming back to Scotland in the run-up to the Referendum, I realised I knew almost nothing about Scottish Politics.
 Time I did.
 And why is there so little political comedy in Scotland outside the Parliament?
 Time to make sense (and nonsense) of it all."
 The programme featured Bremner presenting a one-off stand-up routine at Edinburgh's Assembly Hall, airing on 13 June 2013.
 Bremner subsequently called for there to be more satire in the referendum debate: "There's great humour to be had.
 There's a lot of big, different characters involved and good arguments, and there are plenty of good Scottish comedians who can have plenty of fun with it.
 It's far too dangerous to leave it only to the politically minded."

 In 2015, he returned to TV comedy with two political satire programmes on BBC Two: "Rory Bremner's Coalition Report", a satirical summary of the previous five years in British Politics, and the "Election Report", a satire of the 2015 General Election.